pabsan-0/arduino-robotics/two-wheels-dummy/README.md

 f11s4t2s5r34t1        # It also works without spaces.
 ```

+### Resources

 #### Other interfacing alternatives that were attempted but discarded...
 - Accessing a terminal emulator in android and write straight to USB -> requires rooted phone
 - Accessing a terminal emulator in SSH and write commands to text file, then have an app send them to serial -> doable
-  - Creating such app with MIT App Inventor -> great idea, though painful debugging specially bc of my lack of knowledge on android
+  - Creating such app with MIT App Inventor -> great idea, though painful debugging
-  - Creating such app with Android Studio + libraries -> seemed quite promisingm though the Telnet thing came up and it was much easier
+  - Creating such app with Android Studio + libraries -> seemed quite promising, but the Telnet thing came up and it was much easier

 #### Some tools and apps that were helpful through the process:
 - Serial USB Terminal: for straight serial communication android-arduino